DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Proposed Method

-To address this issue, DART incorporates a second loss, $\dloss$, to retain the model’s predictive knowledge.
-We adopt a teacher-student framework, where the teacher model is fixed as the aggregated pre-trained model, $\ft(\w_t) = f(\w_0)$, and the student model, $\fs(\w_s)$, is updated from $\w_0$ to $\DARTw$.
+\paragraph{Maintaining Accuracy.} We adopt a teacher-student framework, where the teacher model is fixed as the aggregated client pre-trained model, $f_{\w_\text{t}} = f_{\w_0}$, and the student model, $f_{\w_\text{s}}$, is updated from $\w_0$ to $\DARTw$.
 The consistency loss $\closs$ is evaluated using the student model.
 The input $\DARTx$ is passed through both teacher and student models to generate predictions, $\teacherp$ and $\studentp$.
 The distillation loss is then computed as:

-Minimizing $\dloss$ encourages the student model to closely match the predictions of the fixed pre-trained teacher model.
-This ensures that the student preserves the aggregated model's clean accuracy.
-The overall DART procedure is illustrated in Fig.~\ref{fig:DART_DIAGRAM} and detailed in Algorithm~\ref{alg:DART}.
+Minimizing $\dloss$ encourages the student model to closely match the predictions of the fixed pre-trained teacher model. \textbf{This ensures that the student preserves the aggregated model's clean accuracy on the target data distribution.} The combination of preserving accuracy and enhancing consistency by minimizing $\DARTloss$ yields a robust model at zero additional client cost. \textbf{Despite being optimized on a distributionally mismatched proxy dataset, $\dloss$ remains effective in transferring the knowledge learned during local training, as the teacher’s soft predictions act as informative targets that guide the student model toward better generalization.} DART is illustrated in Fig.~\ref{fig:DART_DIAGRAM} and the algorithm is provided in the Appendix.